Gut Health and Gastrointestinal (GI) Imbalances

 4. REPAIR the GI Lining

 When intestinal permeability (‘Leaky Gut’) is a factor, consider diet and clinical nutrition products to help address gut mucosal healing.
-Learn more about Gastri-Ease HP and IP-Ease in product information available in BioSpec’s catalog and stores online.
+Learn more about Gastri-Ease HP, IP-Ease, Para-clear and related formulas available from BioSpec Nutritionals Pro and Public stores online.